-- 2.8.5 Cambridgeshire County Council (OBJ/12) also makes a general objection to all proposals included in the Order until commuted sums are agreed with the Council.
-Network Rail will continue to work with the Council and seeks to agree principles on commuted sums to cover the increased maintenance burden on the Highways Authority.
-The Council is further protected by the provision in the Order that no new PRoW can come into effect until it has been completed to the reasonable satisfaction of the Highways Authority. - 2.8.6 The National Farmers' Union (OBJ/43) make a general objection in terms of potential impacts on access to land, implications for farming businesses and adequacy of consultation.
+- 2.8.1 The Ramblers (OBJ/148), the Essex Local Access Forum, ELAF (OBJ/142) and David Atkins (OBJ/176) make a number of general objections to the Order.
+Network Rail's case for closure of the crossings is set out in the Statement of Case (NR26).
+Furthermore, the need for closure is not just centred on safety. - 2.8.2 Network Rail fully appreciates the benefits of Public Rights of Way (PRoW) for health and wellbeing.
+Network Rail has sought to maintain the local network, which is demonstrated by the volume of new paths and ways being proposed for creation in the Order. - 2.8.3 Under the Order, Network Rail will not be closing any level crossings until the alternative routes are open and available for use. - 2.8.4 Essex County Council (OBJ/195) makes a general objection to all proposals included in the Order until detailed designs and commuted sums are agreed with them.
+Network Rail will continue to work with the Council to agree commuted sums and will be engaging with them on the schedule of works for each level crossing diversion.
+The Council is further protected by the provision in the Order that no new PRoW can come into effect until it has been completed to the reasonable satisfaction of the highway authority. - 2.8.5 The National Farmers' Union (OBJ/34 and OBJ/84) make a general objection in terms of potential impacts on access to land, implications for farming businesses and adequacy of consultation.
 Network Rail's consultation complied with the legislative requirements of the 2006 Rules.
-Where Network Rail is proposing an alternative route on farmland, it is considered that the route is required, suitable and convenient. - 2.8.7 The Environment Agency (OBJ/31) was concerned about the content and scope of the protective provisions in the draft Order for the protection of the Environment Agency.
-Network Rail is in discussions with the Environment Agency regarding the form of the proposed protective provisions. - 2.8.8 The Royal Mail Group (OBJ/44) make a general objection on the grounds that their operational and statutory duties to collect and deliver mail may be adversely affected.
+Where Network Rail is proposing an alternative route on farmland, it is considered that the route is required, suitable and convenient. - 2.8.6 The Environment Agency (OBJ/172) was concerned about the content and scope of the protective provisions in the draft Order for the protection of the Environment Agency.
+Network Rail is in discussions with the Environment Agency regarding the form of the proposed protective provisions. - 2.8.7 The Royal Mail Group (OBJ/156) make a general objection on the grounds that their operational and statutory duties to collect and deliver mail may be adversely affected.
 The street works in the Order are very limited in extent and expected to be of short duration, which will only have a limited impact on Royal Mail.